 5 Osteoarthritis Exercise Myths

 Physical activity plays an important role in managing osteoarthritis.
-Yet, pain, fatigue, or being unsure of how to exercise safely can cause many people with OA to lead sedentary lifestyles.
+Yet, pain, fatigue, or being unsure of how to exercise safely can cause many people with this disease to lead sedentary lifestyles.

 Dr. Linda Li, a physiotherapist and senior research scientist at Arthritis Research Canada, debunks some of the most common osteoarthritis exercise myths below to help you stay active and healthy.